Book Reviews

 (Random House Canada) ISBN 978-0307356420 0307356426

-Dark Summit concentrates on the 2006 Everest climbing season with its unsurpassed number of tragedies.
-Nick Heil describes the Everest climbing expeditions and provides reasons why many Everest climbers died in their pursuit of the ultimate mountain summit.
-He discusses issues about poorly planned and supported expeditions, as well as under-equipped and inexperienced climbers.
+Nick Heil's book concentrates on the 2006 Everest climbing season with its unsurpassed number of tragedies.
+He describes the Everest climbing expeditions and provides reasons why many Everest climbers died in their pursuit of the ultimate mountain summit.
+He also discusses issues about poorly planned and supported expeditions, as well as under-equipped and inexperienced climbers.

 Dark Summit notes that increasing numbers of climbers have attempted to climb Everest since Sherpa guide Tensing Norgay and Sir Edmund Hillary reached the summit in 1953.
 Each year, from 1970 to 2005, averaged five deaths per climbing season.